What Is Ego Psychology? A Theory For Self-Understanding

 According to the American Psychological Association (APA), the ego has two definitions:

-According to the definition from psychoanalytic theory, the ego is the component of your personality that deals with the external world, enabling you to perceive, reason, conduct reality testing, and balance the demands of the id and the superego.
+According to psychoanalytic theory, the ego is the component of your personality that deals with the external world.
+It enables you to perceive, reason, conduct reality testing, and balance the demands of the id and the superego.

-The superego is considered the moral component of your personality, stemming from parent demands and social standards.
+The superego is considered the moral component of your personality, stemming from parental demands and social standards.
 In essence, the superego is thought to dictate your sense of right and wrong.

-Psychoanalysis, also called the Freudian approach or Freudianism, is a distinctive approach to psychological disorders developed by Sigmund Freud.
-One of the defining characteristics of psychoanalysis is the assumption that much of our mental activity is unconscious.
+Psychoanalysis — also known as the Freudian approach or Freudianism — is a distinctive approach to psychological disorders developed by Sigmund Freud.
+One of its defining characteristics is the assumption that much of our mental activity is unconscious.
 According to this theory, psychoanalysts must interpret the subconscious meaning behind individuals’ overt, external behaviors.

-While psychoanalysis has left an important legacy to psychiatry and psychology, some of its core beliefs are controversial.
+While psychoanalysis has left an important legacy in psychiatry and psychology, some of its core beliefs are controversial.
 The following are considered some of the key limitations of this approach:

 Like any therapeutic approach, psychoanalysis presents several limitations as well as possible benefits, depending on the patient’s condition, history, and personal needs.
 Psychologists continue to study the role of ego psychology in mental health, and psychoanalysis played a role in laying a foundation for future research.